 Forests generate clean water.
-Arkansas Best Management Practices (BMPs) are techniques to protect water quality while conducting forest management activities.
-AFC BMP staff work with all members of the forestry community to provide training and offer technical assistance to support the use of BMPs on forestland throughout the state.
+Best management practices (BMPs) are techniques to protect water quality while conducting forest management activities.
+Forestry Division BMP staff work with all members of the forestry community to provide training and offer technical assistance to support the use of BMPs on forestland throughout the state.

 The Arkansas BMPs are approved guidelines for conducting forest management activities in the best way to reduce impact to water quality.
 BMPs are not regulated by government in Arkansas, so it's up to forest landowners to adopt and implement BMPs to aid in the protection of water quality during forest management practices.

 BMP staff offer water quality courtesy exams as a public service.
-The objective is to convey a BMP/Watery Quality Plan that addresses the BMPs needed to ensure water quality protection during an activity.
-An on-site training of landowners, logging contractors, road contractors, site-preparation contractors and foresters ensures everyone involved in the activity is aware of the applicable BMPs for the operation.
+The objective is to convey a BMP/water quality plan that addresses the BMPs needed to ensure water quality protection during an activity.
+An on-site training of landowners, logging contractors, road contractors, site-preparation contractors, and foresters ensures everyone involved in the activity is aware of the applicable BMPs for the operation.

 Courtesy exams are simply to provide assistance.
 BMP staff will not enforce implementation of any recommendations

-AFC cooperates with the Arkansas Timber Producers Association to offer the BMP training module in the Arkansas Pro Logger Program.
-Other cooperators include the Arkansas Forestry Association, University of Arkansas at Monticello - School of Forest Resources and University of Arkansas Cooperative Extension Service.
+The Forestry Division cooperates with the Arkansas Timber Producers Association to offer the BMP training module in the Arkansas Pro Logger Program.
+Other cooperators include the Arkansas Forestry Association, University of Arkansas at Monticello School of Forest Resources, and University of Arkansas System Division of Agriculture Cooperative Extension Service.

 A biennial implementation survey is conducted to capture estimates of BMP implementation in the state.
 Recently managed sites are randomly selected from aerial reconnaissance.
 After sites are selected, forest landowners are contacted to gain permission to enter the tract to monitor BMP implementation.
 Information collected is used to produce a state BMP implementation report, and focus training efforts in deficient areas of the state.